A Local’s Guide to Your Fall UK Packing List

 The hard case can handle a lot.
 I’ve had mine for years and it’s still going strong.
 Spinner wheels make it easy to bring along on London streets or across airports.

-If you plan to check a larger bag, I recommend a soft-sided bag like a SwissGear Sion Roller Bag.
 Most airlines have weight limits for checked bags and hard-sided bags start off heavier.
-Choosing a soft-sided bag like this will ensure you can actually use the space without paying surprise overweight luggage fees or doing the last minute shuffle between bags at check-in.
+Choosing a soft-sided bag like this will make it easier to avoid surprise overweight luggage fees or needing to shuffle items out of your checked bag at check-in.

 Packing Cubes